SHaroonShah/Readme-Developers-Hub---Production/recipes/recipe-titleprocess-shipment-created-with-the-action-allocate.md

 <!-- csharp@1-18 -->

+Set up your environment using your authentication and shipping details.

 # Get an authentication token

 <!-- csharp@27-47 -->

+Try and get the token from the cache.
+If it does not exist, then retrieve it from authentication server and cache it.

 # Set up API Client

 <!-- csharp@49-51 -->

+Pass the token to your API Client.

 # Create shipment with the action "Allocate"

 <!-- csharp@54-94 -->

+Create shipments with the action “Allocate.”

 # Get shipment ID

 <!-- csharp@96-97 -->

+Get the shipment ID of the created shipment an save it.

 # Print label

 <!-- csharp@99-102 -->

+Print the labels for the shipment.

+Make sure the shipment status is set to "Printed" before being manifested.

 # Manifest shipment

 <!-- csharp@104-123 -->

+Manifested shipments are ready to be picked up by the carrier.